At a stress management workshop I once attended, a participant asked if there was a difference between feeling stressed and experiencing anxiety.

-Anxiety, on the other hand, is used to describe nervousness, fear, unease or worry.
-It is often triggered by imagining a future negative outcome that we don’t believe we can control or avoid.
+Anxiety is used to describe nervousness, fear, unease or worry.
+It’s often triggered by imagining a future negative outcome we don’t believe we can control or avoid.

-If we experience any form of anxiety and do not address it quickly, there are some consequences we will experience, which include:
+If we experience any form of anxiety and don’t address it quickly, there are consequences we’ll experience, which can include:

 - Not being able to concentrate fully on what we are doing.